anyahui120/Diffusion-like-recommendations-Matlab/README.md

 # Diffusion-like-recommendations
 This is a simple repo for diffusion-like recommendation algorithms.
 In this project, we realize the kernel functions of similarity in file ``./src/diffuseRec.m'' and the metrics precision@L, recall@L, hamming distance@L and novelty@L in ``./src/cnFun.m''; ranking score in ``rs.m''.
 The main script is in ``recScript.m''.

-# If you use these codes, please cite these two papers:
+To run the codes, you can directly run the ``recScript.m'' file.

+# Datasets
+We use three real world datasets: MovieLens, Netflix and RYM for evaluation.
+You can find one ``train.txt'' and one ``test.txt'' in each dataset, containing 90% and 10% records (userID\t itemID\t rating\t timestamp (if have)).
+For more details, please refer to the listed papers.

+# Please cite our papers if you use our codes.
+Thanks!:

 [1] Nie, D. C., An, Y. H., Dong, Q., Fu, Y., & Zhou, T. (2015).
 Information filtering via balanced diffusion on bipartite networks.
 Physica A: statistical mechanics and its applications, 421, 44-53. (<a href="http://anyahui.cn/files/PhysicA2015InformationFilteringViaBalancedDiffusionOnBipartiteNetworks.pdf">Download</a>)

 [2] An, Y. H., Dong, Q., Sun, C. J., Nie, D. C., & Fu, Y. (2016).
 Diffusion-like recommendation with enhanced similarity of objects.
 Physica A Statistical Mechanics and its Applications, 461, 708-715. (<a href="http://anyahui.cn/files/Diffusion-like%20recommendation%20with%20enhanced%20similarity.pdf">Download</a>)

+# Contacts:
+anyahui.120@gmail.com